sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 mkdir -p $SLOWRULEFOLDER
 ```

 The first section after the configuration variables is the prerequisite section.
-This section installs required software for the script to work.
+This section installs the required software for the script to work.
 It also would pull down the Sigma GitHub repo in case it did not already exist locally.

 ```bash
 # Prequisite check